AdobeDocs/experience-platform.en/help/sources/sources-sdk/config/config.md

 ## Connection specification

-Connection specifications return a source's connector properties, including authentication specifications related to creating the base and source connections and a fixed connection specification ID that is assigned to a particular source.
+Connection specifications return a source's connector properties.
+They include authentication specifications related to creating the base and source connections and a fixed connection specification ID that is assigned to a particular source.
 Connection specifications are tenant and IMS Organization agnostic.
 A typical connection specification contains basic information on a given source, as well as three distinct sections: `authSpec`, `sourceSpec`, and `exploreSpec`.

 | Specs | Description |
 | --- | --- |